Worldvision Enterprises

-Worldvision Enterprises, Inc. was an American television program and home video distributor established in 1954 as ABC Film Syndication, the domestic and overseas program distribution arm of the ABC Television Network.
+Worldvision Enterprises, Inc., formerly ABC Film Syndication, was an American television program and home video distributor established on March 27, 1954 as ABC Film Syndication, the domestic and overseas program distribution arm of the ABC Television Network.
+It was renamed as Worldvision Enterprises on March 30, 1973, and was folded into Paramount Domestic Television on May 21, 1999.
 They primarily licensed programs from independent producers, rather than producing their own content.